...

 Running reduces stress and boosts mood and sleep quality

-It helps reduce stress, boost mood, and improve sleep quality.
+Running helps reduce stress, boost mood, and improve sleep quality.

 Running increases lung capacity and heart health

-We know that getting started can be the most challenging part of running, so we’ve come up with a few ways to help you ease into it:
+We know that getting started can be the most challenging part of running.
+So, we’ve come up with a few ways to help you ease into it.

-Get an accountability buddy!
+Get an Accountability Buddy!

 Bottom Line

-Running is one of the best forms of exercise for many reasons.
+Running is one of the best forms of exercise.
+This is for many reasons.
 The top among them is its benefits to our mental health.
-In addition to improving memory and preventing cognitive decline as we age, running can help us sleep better, increase our lung capacity and heart health, and even boost our mood!
-It’s never too late to start running-just.
-Find a routine that works for you and get started today.
-And don’t forget to be inspired by fellow runners on social media who work hard every day to reach their fitness goals!
+It improves memory.
+It prevents cognitive decline as we age.
+Running can help us sleep better.
+It can increase our lung capacity.
+It also improves heart health.
+Running can even boost our mood!